 The Endangered Species Act (ESA) of 1973, as amended (16 U.S.C.
 1531-1543), provides a program for the conservation of threatened and endangered (T&E) plants and animals and the habitats in which they are found.
-In accordance with section 7 (a)(2) of the ESA, the USACE has been in consultation with the U.S. Fish and Wildlife Service (USFWS) and National Marine Fisheries Service (NMFS) to ensure that effects of the proposed project would not jeopardize the continued existence of listed species or result in the destruction or adverse modification of designated critical habitat of such species.
+In accordance with section 7 (a)(2) of the ESA, USACE has coordinated with the U.S. Fish and Wildlife Service (USFWS) and National Marine Fisheries Service (NMFS) to ensure that effects of the proposed project would not jeopardize the continued existence of listed species or result in the destruction or adverse modification of designated critical habitat of such species.